-Tank Cover Feedthru Bushing Replacement Procedure
+5.6.4 Tank Cover Feedthru Bushing Replacement Procedure

 - 1. The bushings are bonded into the cover with an anaerobic retaining adhesive.
-Remove the bushings by twisting out with a Spiral -Flute Extractor. - Before installing the new bushing(s) (PF2055) carefully scrape out any of the old bonding compound and thoroughly clean the hole in the cover.
+Remove the bushings by twisting out with a Spiral-Flute Extractor. - 2.
+Before installing the new bushing(s) (PF2055) carefully scrape out any of the old bonding compound and thoroughly clean the hole in the cover.
 Also thoroughly clean the surfaces of the bushing prior to bonding. - 3.
-Bond the new bushing(s) into cover with Locktite 680 retaining compound or equivalent.
-Allow to cure for at least 1 hour before use. - 4.
+Bond the new bushing(s) into the cover with Locktite 680 retaining compound or equivalent.
+Allow the compound to cure for at least 1 hour before use. - 4.
 Install new O-rings.

-The Handpiece Nose
+5.7 The Handpiece Nose

 The handpiece nose is the main part of the handpiece that holds the nozzle.
-The nose holds together the abrasive hose, handpiece tube and the nozzle.
+The nose holds together the abrasive hose, handpiece tube, and the nozzle.
 Abrasive will wear away the inside of the nose to a point where it can no longer support the hose.
 Also, if the nozzle is not tightened firmly into the nose, abrasive leakage will wear away the threads and the nozzle will not fit properly.
 Refer to Appendix B, Figure 8.

-Handpiece Nose Replacement Procedure (PF2090)
+5.7.1 Handpiece Nose Replacement Procedure (PF2090)

 - 1. Remove the nozzle. - 2.
 Unscrew the handpiece tube from the nosepiece and slide it back.
-Because of the static guard (spring) on the hose, it may be necessary to hold or tape the handpiece back out of the way. - 3.
+For handpieces with static guard (spring), it may be necessary to hold or tape the handpiece back out of the way. - 3.
 Remove the hose from the nosepiece (it may be easier to cut hose). - 4.
 Slip the hose onto the nosepiece.
 Sometimes a little moisture helps. - 5.
 Screw on the handpiece tube. - 6.
 Install the nozzle.

-The Abrasive Hose
+5.8 The Abrasive Hose